...

 Step 1: Choose a Plan and Payment Option

-First, go to our Pricing page and pick a plan that fits your needs (like CPU, RAM, and storage).
-Once you make your choice, you’ll go to a secure checkout page where you can pay with options like credit card, Apple Pay, or Amazon Pay.
+First, head to our pricing page and pick a plan that fits your needs.
+Once you make your choice, you’ll go to a secure checkout page.
+Payments are handled through Stripe, so you can pay with Visa, Mastercard, or PayPal.

 Step 2: Connect to Your Mac Mini

-After you’ve paid, you’ll get your own dedicated Mac Mini.
-You’ll receive your remote access credentials, including the Mac login info and details for the remote desktop tool.
+After you’ve paid, you’ll get your own dedicated Mac Mini, along with your remote access credentials: the Mac login info and the details for the remote desktop tool.

-Step 3: Install AnyDesk and Access Your Mac
+Step 3: Open DeskIn and Access Your Mac

 Step 4: Download iTerm2 and Start Using It